 David graduated from high school in Asheville, North Carolina.
 While at PC he double majored in history and math, participated in the Mathematical Association of America, the PC club soccer team, served as a tutor in math help sessions, and worked in the library.
-He traveled on two spring break trips to Turkey and to Israel and Egypt with the History Department’ Encounters Afar program.
+He traveled on two spring break trips to Turkey and to Israel and Egypt with the History Department’s Encounters Afar program.

 Why did you choose to major in history at PC?

-Prior to entering college, I never considered becoming a history major.
+Prior to entering college, I had never considered becoming a history major.
 My focus in high school had been math.
 However, after taking my first class in the History Department at PC, I was hooked.
 The professors presented the subject in intriguing and creative ways that made history come alive.
 Through investigating ancient civilizations with them I gained valuable insight that applies to today.
 I traveled the world learning the stories and events that continue to shape nations, peoples, and current events.

 What have you done since graduating from PC?